 Dr Marieke Bigg is an author of fiction and nonfiction.

-Marieke exposes the social questions at the heart of medicine and mental health.
-Her books, This Won’t Hurt, Waiting for Ted, and A Scarab Where the Heart Should Be are available now.
-Pre-order No Such Thing as Normal now.
+Marieke exposes the social questions at the heart of science, medicine and mental health.
+Her books, This Won’t Hurt, No Such Thing as Normal, Waiting for Ted, and A Scarab Where the Heart Should Be are available now.

 No Such Thing As Normal exposes the false promises of psychiatry and the crumbling foundations on which it was built